Ada-Developers-Academy/ada-build/readme.md

 | 00 | [Social Justice](lessons/social-justice/) |

 ## Preparing to Code
-In these lessons you will identify your learning style, learn the art of problem solving, and develop your work-flow.
+In these lessons you will identify your learning style, learn the art of problem solving, learn to navigate MaxOSX, get started in the terminal, and setup your environment.

 | Order | Lesson |
 | :--- | :--- |